mahmoud/sedimental/entries/product_hunt_is_dead.md

 I was taken by surprise.
-What hurt the most was these midnight solicitors sharing screenshots of success stories.
+What hurt the most was these midnight solicitors sharing screenshots of success stories from companies I recognized.
 They'd been instrumental in "launching" apps that I respect, and I'd hoped they wouldn't have to stoop to this.
 I even had personal connections to some of these founders.

-Curiosity beckoned, and I engaged with a couple.
+It was 4am, but I put on my investigative hat and I engaged with a couple.
 Here's how their process looks:

 <div style="text-align: center;">
   <a href="/uploads/ph_the_price_and_process_redacted.png" target="_blank">